joshbegley/nyt-latest/README.md

 `Robyn Weintraub offers us a marvelous way to work off our holiday meals.`\
 https://nytimes.com/2020/11/26/crosswords/daily-puzzle-2020-11-27.html?searchResultPosition=2

-**Lamar Jackson, Ravens Quarterback, Tests Positive for Coronavirus**\
+**Lamar Jackson, Ravens Quarterback, Is Said to Test Positive for Coronavirus**\
-`The N.F.L.’s 2019 M.V.P. is among more than a dozen Baltimore players who have tested positive for the virus.`\
+`The N.F.L.’s 2019 M.V.P. is among more than a dozen Baltimore players who have reportedly tested positive for the virus.`\
 https://nytimes.com/2020/11/26/sports/lamar-jackson-coronavirus.html?searchResultPosition=3

 **Your Friday Briefing**\